Fort Lauderdale School Zone Accident Attorneys Who Fight for You

 Every day in America, almost 100 children will be injured as a pedestrian in a school zone.
 In the most serious of these school zone accidents, children ages 14-19 account for almost 55% of the deaths resulting from school zone accidents.
 Our auto accident and personal injury law firm urges drivers and pedestrians to be safe in school zones.
-Should you or a loved one experience the worst, please contact our law firm and allow us to help you pursue justice.
+Should you or a loved one experience the worst, please contact a Fort Lauderdale school zone lawyer at our law firm and allow us to help you pursue justice.

 What Causes School Zone Accidents?

 The reasons for such a high rate of school zone accidents are obvious: distracted pedestrians and distracted driving.
 The National Highway Traffic Safety Administration (NHTSA) reports the most common causes of children being distracted are:

 - Headphones 39%

 - Cell phones 20%